Oral Health-Primary Care Integration and Collaboration Model

 care.
 Examples of these strategies include:

-- Improving communication between dental and primary care providers
+- Establishing open lines of communication between dental and primary care providers

 - Using school-based models for dental assessment that refer children to a source of primary care (see School-Based Model).

 to integrate oral health and primary care services.